nordashi/MagentoClean/README.md

-# MagentoClean
+# MagentoClean // MAGENTO v1.7.x +
-PHP script for cleaning magento logs and session files
+PHP scripts for cleaning magento logs and session files.
+Other shell scripts for better Quality of Life